Asiimwe Evarlyne Buregyeya: Education background

-She attended her Primary Leaving Examinations from Nyamwegabira Primary School in 1987.
+She sat for her Primary Leaving Examinations at Nyamwegabira Primary School in 1987.
 In 1991, she completed her Uganda Certificate of Education from Kihihi High School.
 She later attained her Uganda Advanced Certificate of Education in 1994.
 In 1996, she completed her Diploma of Education from National Teachers College, Kabale.
-She accomplished her Bachelors Degree in Education from Ndejje University in 2006.
-In 2011, she went back to the university to complete Master of Counselling and Psychology from Kampala International University.
+She accomplished her Bachelor's Degree in Education from Ndejje University in 2006.
+In 2011, she returned to the university to complete a Master of Counselling and Psychology at Kampala International University.
 In 2015, she got a Diploma in Health Systems Management from Galilee Institute, Israel.

 Career and political life

-In June 2020 she was appointed director of the UPDG directorate of HIV&AIDS.
+In June 2020, she was appointed director of the UPDG directorate of HIV & AIDS.
 She had previously served as the deputy dictator of the directorate from 2015 to June 2020, and as deputy director of the HIV Prevention programs Coordination between 2012 and 2015.
-In 2008-2009, she was employed as the Directing staff at Uganda Military Academy Kabamba.
-From 2001-2006, she was a teacher at Bombo Military Secondary School and from 1997-2000, she also taught at Kihihi High School, kihihi teachers college, St Pius secondary school.
+In 2008-2009, she was employed as a member of the Directing staff at the Uganda Military Academy, Kabamba.
+From 2001-2006, she was a teacher at Bombo Military Secondary School, and from 1997-2000, she also taught at Kihihi High School, Kihihi Teachers' College, and St. Pius Secondary School.
 From 2016 to date, she is the Member of Parliament at the Parliament of Uganda.

 In May 2016, she took the oath at the Parliament of Uganda as the UPDF representative Member of Parliament.
 She was one of the Members of Parliament who voted yes to the passing of the bill to lift the constitutional age limit of 75 years for presidential candidates.

 Additional role

-Asiimwe serves on additional role at the Parliament of Uganda as the committee on HIV/AIDS and related disease and committee on Gender Labour and Social Development.
+Asiimwe serves in additional roles at the Parliament of Uganda on the committees on HIV/AIDS and related diseases and on Gender, Labour, and Social Development.